SRA consumer credit

-The aim of Chapter 8 of the Code is to ensure that your publicity is not misleading and is sufficiently informative to ensure that clients and others can make informed choices.
+The aim of paragraphs 8.6, 8.7 and 8.8 of the Code for Solicitors is to ensure that your publicity is not misleading and is sufficiently informative to ensure that clients and others can make informed choices.

-Outcome 1.4 of the Code requires you to ensure that you have the resources, skills and procedures to carry out your clients' instructions so that their interests are protected.
+The effect of paragraphs 3.2 and 3.3 of the Code for Solicitors is to make sure that the service you provide is competent and that you maintain your competence and keep your professional knowledge up to date.
+This helps make sure that your clients' interests are protected.
 You should, therefore, set out clearly in any communication to a client the extent of the services you are able to offer.

 What are credit information services and what should I take into account?

 Providing credit information services includes circumstances where you are seeking information on behalf of a client about his/her financial standing (e.g. credit rating information), including asking a credit reference agency if it holds the information.
 You may also be asked to provide advice to the client on how to seek to alter, or secure the omission of, the information or how to seek to restrict the availability of the information.

 The following behaviours may indicate that you have acted in breach of Principle 7 or paragraph 1.2 of the Code for Solicitors in failing to act in your clients' best interests or taking unfair advantage of them by: